manassaloi/manassaloi.github.io/_posts/2020-05-28-all-my-meetings.markdown

 - Stream = A smaller group inside the PDG which looks after a specific area; Currently it is Growth and Key Initiatives for me where I lead 3 PMs
 - Sub stream = Smaller pods inside a bigger stream with its own PM and TL which looks after a specific area inside the stream
 - Links to format/ doc templates for most of these meeting here: [Project Apollo](https://manassaloi.com/2020/03/23/running-product-team.html)
+- You can find meaning of some of the words you might not be familiar with here: [Project Apollo](https://manassaloi.com/2020/03/23/running-product-team.html)

 Note:
 - 1-1 with my own manager and my reports are sacred; rest 1-1s depends on whether there is an agenda for the week